alinarodriguez/Business-Process-Automation-Portfolio/README.md

 ## 💼 Professional Profile

-I bring more than **17 years of experience designing and implementing technology solutions** across areas such as Finance, Human Resources, Operations, and Procurement.
+I bring **17+ years of experience designing and implementing technology solutions** across areas such as Finance, Human Resources, Operations, and Procurement.

 Throughout my career I have led and delivered **100+ end-to-end implementations**, collaborating with distributed teams across multiple international locations.